-OT 21093 TERMINOLOGY FOR TRANSCRIPTION - This course is designed to provide a terminology foundation for students emphasizing in medical or legal office careers through learning the root forms, prefixes, and suffixes to pronounce, spell, and define terms.
-Prerequisite: OT 11003 Beginning Keyboarding or demonstrated typing speed of 40 wpm.
+OT 21093 MEDICAL TERMINOLOGY FOR TRANSCRIPTION - This course is designed to provide a terminology foundation for students emphasizing in medical or legal office careers through learning the root forms, prefixes, and suffixes to pronounce, spell, and define terms.

 OT 21103 HUMAN DISEASE FOR TRANSCRIPTION -To provide the transcriptionist a basic study of diseases, their progress and symptoms.
 This course includes an introduction to the principles of pharmacology, and drug actions, routes of administration, classes of drugs by body systems.
 This course also includes a comprehensive study of lab tests, radiology exams, and pathology exams and their role in diagnosis and treatment.
-Prerequisite or corequisite: OT 21093 Terminology for Transcription.
+Prerequisite or correquisite: OT 21093 Terminology for Transcription.